Omar-268/k8s-cluster-rescue/Kube Controller Manager Misconfigured/README.md

 # Scenario: Kube Controller Manager Misconfigured

 ## 📝 Problem Description
 A custom Kube Controller Manager container image was running in this cluster for testing.
 It has been reverted back to the default one, but it's not coming back up.
-Fix it.

 When you check the pods, you will find that the kube-controller-manager pod is in CrashLoopBackOff.